-Vice President, Clinical Development Organization, Eli Lilly and Company
+Senior Vice President, CDDA, China & Japan Medical, Eli Lilly and Company

-Robert is currently the Vice President of the Clinical Development Organization.
-In this role, Robert has responsibility for worldwide delivery of clinical research across all therapeutic areas and phases of clinical development.
+Robert is currently the Senior Vice President, CDDA, China & Japan Medical, Eli Lilly & Co.
+In this role, Robert has responsibility for the worldwide delivery of clinical research across all therapeutic areas and phases of clinical development.
 He is also responsible for Lilly’s Biometrics and Advanced Analytics organization, which provides Research and Development with leading capabilities in data, information, and analytics.

 In 2005, Robert was named Executive Director, Global Patient Safety with worldwide responsibility for adverse event case management, pharmacovigilance, and quality systems in support of product safety.
 In June of 2009, Robert was name Vice President, Global Ethics and Compliance where he had responsibility for providing Ethics and Compliance leadership to functional and geographic areas across Eli Lilly, included implementation of an effective compliance program.
 In February of 2011, Robert was named Vice President Global Regulatory Affairs-North America, with responsibility for leading Lilly’s interactions with the FDA, including submissions, review, and approvals, as well as representing industry in engagement with the FDA on key policy topics, including negotiation of user fee agreements (specifically PDUFA VI).
 In February 2017, Robert was named Vice President, Medicines Development Unit for Diabetes and Clinical Transformation with responsibility for clinical development supporting Lilly’s Diabetes portfolio and for efforts supporting continuous improvement of global clinical development across all therapeutic areas.
 In March 2018, Robert moved into his current role of Vice President of the Clinical Development Organization.